Mateusz-best-creator/C_KingKong/README.md

 3. **Configure Linker Input:**
    - In the Linker section, go to Input.
    - Navigate to Additional Dependencies.
-   - Add the following entries: `SDL2.lib;SDL2main.lib;SDL2_image.lib;`.
+   - Add the following entries: `SDL2.lib;SDL2main.lib;`.

 4. **Optional Recommendation:**
-   - Place the files from SDL_image into your SDL2 folder to ensure automatic linking.
    - If you get an error that SDL2_some_package.dll cannot be found, try to copy some_package.dll and paste it in the same directory where your main.cpp is.

-Now, you should be able to build and run the chess game smoothly.
+Now, you should be able to build and run the DonkeyKong game smoothly.

 ## Build and Run in Microsoft Visual Studio